telerik/reporting-docs/knowledge-base/use-two-json-serializers-in-same-asp-net-core-project.md

 ````

 ### Local

-To use the above solutions solution you would need to configure the Json settings/options and MvcOptions globally in Program.cs.
+To use the above solutions solution you would need to configure the JSON settings/options and MvcOptions globally in the `Startup` class.

-If you don't want to configure serialization options glabally, you can create ServiceFilterAttribute, which you can attach to any controller that need to use a different Json serialization.
+If you don't want to configure serialization options globally, you can create `ServiceFilterAttribute`, which you can attach to any controller that need to use a different JSON serialization.

-It will take the result object of any endpoint, use the newtonsoft serializer to produce a json string and replace the endpoint result with that.
+It will take the result object of any endpoint, use the Newtonsoft serializer to produce a JSON string, and replace the endpoint result with that.

 ````CSharp
 public class ToNewtonsoftActionFilter : IAsyncResultFilter